Charles F. Newcombe: Biography

 Newcombe began to study the botany of North America and made many trips to Haida Gwaii (formerly the Queen Charlotte Islands) by boat.
 In the process he became very interested in the Haida and started to collect their artifacts to "preserve" them from, what was then thought to be, the impending demise of the native culture.

 Newcombe and others were driven by the "fear that 'pure' Northwest Coast cultures were disappearing through depopulation and assimilation".

 In 1897, George Amos Dorsey traveled with him in an effort to collect Haida artifacts for the Field Columbian Museum in Chicago.
 Dorsey, an American, was known for his haste in his collecting.
 Dorsey asked Scottish guide James Deans to keep quiet about their activities in the area.
 Local missionary John Henry Keen lambasted Deans and his unidentified American collaborators for disrupting and desecrating the graves of the local natives in their hunt for Northwest Coast artifacts.

 Newcombe acquired many totem poles for the Royal British Columbia Museum, the Pitt Rivers Museum in Oxford, the British Museum, Kew Gardens, and museums in Cambridge, Liverpool and Sydney.
+Between 1897 and 1924, he bought at least 67 totem poles, over thirty of which were Haida.
 In 1904, he went with six Vancouver Island First Nations people and their medicine man to the World's Fair held in St. Louis to show their crafts and culture.

 Newcombe also conducted biological and geographic research, such as on local (British Columbia) mollusks and paleontology.
 In 1913, he led a Commission studying the effect of sea lions on the salmon industry.
 In 1914, he prepared a report on the circumnavigation of Vancouver Island.
 Much of his work, including collection of plants, mollusks, fossils, aboriginal artifacts and information, was done with the help of his youngest surviving son, William Henry Arnold Newcombe (1884–1960).

 Newcombe died in 1924 in Victoria, British Columbia, after catching a cold (more likely pneumonia) on a sailing expedition.